Jason Wright: NFL playing career

-Wright attended the NFL Combine but went unselected in the 2004 NFL Draft.
+Wright attended the NFL Combine but went unselected in the 2004 NFL draft.
 He signed with the San Francisco 49ers after the draft but was released as a part of the team's final roster cuts prior to the regular season.
 Wright then signed with the practice squad of the Atlanta Falcons, being released and re-signed several times during his tenure there.
 He was elevated to the active roster in December 2004 and appeared in two games before signed with the Cleveland Browns during the 2005 offseason, scoring his first NFL touchdown in a game against the Tennessee Titans that year.

 Wright played for the Browns for three seasons as a backup and third-down back behind Reuben Droughns and Jamal Lewis until signing a two-year, US$2 million contract with the Arizona Cardinals in 2009.
-He served as a team captain with Arizona and was their NFLPA representative during the 2011 NFL lockout before retiring later that year.
+He served as a team captain with Arizona and was their NFLPA representative during the 2011 NFL lockout before retiring in July.
 Wright finished his NFL career with 168 rushes for 633 yards and 2 touchdowns along with 72 receptions for 581 yards and 3 touchdowns.